ozhegov-d/StrokesPlus.net_archive/Scripts/window resize+move+opacity+window manager/readme.md

 ### GridSnapWindow
 v3
-+ Long gesture (>240px) → teleport to the next monitor with proportional resizing
++Long gesture (>240px) → teleport to the next monitor with proportional resizing
-+ Zone 5 expanded to make it easier to hit
++Zone 5 expanded to make it easier to hit

 https://github.com/user-attachments/assets/cafbb0de-561b-4a8e-a077-465ebd22baf2